kaicoh/serverless-rust-plugin/examples/ddb-docker-compose/README.md

 ## Test

-When invoked, you have to pass network argument as --docker-args option.
+When invoking, you have to pass network argument as --docker-args option.
 And this example also passes aws credentials from .env file.

 ```
 $ npx serverless rust:invoke:local -f query -p event.json --env-file .env --docker-args "--network sls-rust-network" --stdout 2>/dev/null | jq .